 We were instrumental in locating and facilitating a temporary school for Holy Trinity to move into during construction.
 The school vacated the site in July 2014 and returned to occupy the new school in August 2016, just two years later.
 The homes on the upper floors were occupied from October 2016, with final handover in early 2017.

 We acquired an airspace lease from LDBS to sell the open market homes with the ground rent collected for the benefit of the school.

-The scheme has been heralded as an innovative and exciting project which could help transform the delivery of social and employment infrastructure as part of genuine mixed use developments.
+The scheme has been heralded as an innovative and exciting project which could help transform the delivery of social and employment infrastructure as part of mixed use developments.
 The project has received a prestigious Housing Design Award 2017, as well as a string of other notable awards.

 From day one working with Telford Homes they have been phenomenal to work with.
 They are accommodating, they have listened and been extremely patient and along with the architects they have held genuinely true to the discussions and the beliefs and the core values we as the school had as to how to make the building work both as a school and as a residential block.
 The building is allowing us to really develop and challenge learning for children not just for now but moving into the future.Yvonne Barnett, Headteacher, Holy Trinity Primary School